awalker/clock_basic/README.md

 Using platformIO.

-While the NodeMCU probably has enough pins to wire it directly to the display, I wanted to expeariment with the shift register IC.
+While the NodeMCU probably has enough pins to wire it directly to the display, I wanted to experiment with the shift register IC.
+Also this is a test bed for a more complex clock.

 # FEATURES
 * Configure WiFi connection via captive portal